 What does the name mean?
 "Umcolcus" is an Indian word meaning "whistling duck" The goldeneye ducks' wings whistle as it flies.

 Hinds and crew spent a long spring, constructing a camp for Charles M Schwab, the youngest president of US Steel.
-Hinds supervised the blazing of five miles of trail and the building of a corduroy road to tote building materials to the isolated site, It was a difficult spring, with six foot snows and freshets that washed out the road and drowned two of the horses.
-When the camp was completed it was the only one of its kind in the state to feature hot and cold water and a indoor bathroom.
+Hinds supervised the blazing of five miles of trail and the building of a corduroy road to tote building materials to the isolated site, it was a difficult spring, with six-foot snows and freshets that washed out the road and drowned two of the horses.
+When the camp was completed, it was the only one of its kind in the state to feature hot and cold water and an indoor bathroom.
 The camp featured three sleeping rooms, a large kitchen, and a living room with a thirty to stone fireplace made with stone harvested from Umcolcus Stream.

-The camp also features a separate guides camp with room for ten guides, and a icehouse that held 250 cakes of ice.
-The pressures of world war 1 dictated that Schwab, who headed the wartime shipbuilding effort, never got to hunt from, or even visit the camp.
+The camp also features a separate guides camp with room for ten guides, and an icehouse that held 250 cakes of ice.
+The pressures of World War 1 dictated that Schwab, who headed the wartime shipbuilding effort, never got to hunt from, or even visit the camp.
 However, Walter Hinds was prominent enough to attract important guests, including Jack Dempsey, world heavyweight champion, around 1922.
 After Dempsey's visit Naomi Currier, Almon's daughter, retired the dining chair Dempsey sat in, and the chair became a display piece for many years.

 In 1926, Hinds transferred the camps to caretaker Almon Currier, who ran them until declining health forced him to discontinue their operation in the late 1940's.
 During Almon's reign his wife Myrtie worked at the camps, prepared food for the sportsmen, referred to a "sports'.